In my first

 students respond well to the opportunities

+it provides.
 The payoff is deeper, longer-lasting,

 more useful learning for students and a more